 Only schedule appointments with qualified leads

 Have you ever said “yes,” when you really meant “no”?
 An overly pushy call tactic can result in unqualified appointments—prospects who agree to a next meeting, just to end the conversation.
-During your initial communications, make sure your inside sales team or outbound call center takes a softer, conversational approach.
+During your initial communications, make sure your inside sales team or outbound/appointment call center takes a softer, conversational approach.
 Listen, and ask questions about the prospect’s needs and challenges.
 Those answers will determine the quality of the lead quickly and accurately.
 Then, only set appointments with medtech or B2B prospects who have a current, active need and a genuine interest in learning more.
 It is a waste of resources to have endless meetings with poor quality accounts.

 Schedule appointments directly with a decision-maker

 When the decision-maker schedules the appointment on their own, there is a greater likelihood that they will commit to keeping it.
-It may seem faster or easier to work through an assistant or other employee, but these techniques typically result in greater cancellations.
+It may seem faster or easier to work through an assistant or other employee, but these techniques typically result in greater last-minute cancellations.
 That’s why it’s critical to speak directly with the decision-maker.
 This also ensures your appointment will be more productive, because the decision-maker is already aware of your intent and has a chance to contribute their ideas to the meeting agenda.

 Send digital invitations

-As soon as you both agree to the meeting time, date and format, send a digital calendar invite to hold the appointment on your prospect’s calendar.
+As soon as you both agree to the appointment time, date and format, send a digital calendar invite to hold the appointment on your prospect’s calendar.
 For video calls and virtual meetings, include all the relevant links, phone numbers, passwords and helpful settings your prospect will need for smooth participation; just because you’re a Zoom pro, don’t assume your audience is as familiar with your platform.

-This is the time (if needed) to loop in an assistant or other employee who helps manage your decision-maker’s schedule.
+This is the time (if needed) to loop in an assistant or other employee who helps manage your decision-maker’s precious time and schedule.
 A digital calendar appointment not only blocks the time on both your busy schedules, it makes it easy to reach out to you directly if a reschedule becomes necessary.

 Remind meeting attendees